sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/creating.md

 # Creating a Sourcegraph extension

+> NOTE: Sourcegraph extensions are being deprecated with the upcoming Sourcegraph 4.0 release.
+Learn more.

 First, [set up your development environment](development_environment.md) so you're ready for creating and publishing.

 ## What is a Sourcegraph extension?